mzivic7/endcord/configuration.md

     Allow sending desktop notifications for mentions even in active channel.
 - `linux_notification_sound = "message"`
     Sound played when notification is displayed.
 Linux only.
 Set to None to disable.
 Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
+- `custom_notification_sound = None`
+    Path to audio file played when notification is sent.
+Set to `None` to disable.
+Supports many audio formats like mp3, m4a...
 - `ack_throttling = 5`
     Delay in seconds between each ack send.
 Minimum is 3s.
 The larger it is, the longer will `[New unreads]` stay in status line.
 - `member_list = True`